MSeidelFed/KineticMSI/USAGE.md

 *A function to correct natural isotopic abundances (NIA) from KineticMSI datasets or multiple csv files with the right format*

-[IsoCorrectoR](https://www.bioconductor.org/packages/release/bioc/html/IsoCorrectoR.html) has been installed and used according to the instructions provided upon releasing of the package in BioConductor.
+[IsoCorrectoR](https://www.bioconductor.org/packages/release/bioc/html/IsoCorrectoR.html) has been installed and used according to the instructions provided from BioConductor.

 This function allows you to correct isotopologue envelopes for NIA inheriting all specifications from the R package IsoCorrectoR.
 The function calculates the percentage of enrichment of a defined stable isotope as well as other important values that reflect tracer dynamics within enrichment experiments.
 The function takes an entire directory and grabs all the .csv files contained within in a recursive manner.
 Subsequently, the function generates .csv files with each of the relevant returns in the *kinetic*MSI context.
 Each column in the input table "MeasurementFile.csv" belongs to a single coordinate on the original image where the isotopologues could be measured and mined out.